casperghst42/idmsnippets/README.md

 - **HandleParallelProcesses** is about how to deal with csv files having more than one entry per object.
 - **XPath Stuff** is some of the more interesting xpath expressions I've run across (for me at least).

+A small collection of pages which has helped me over the years: [Links](Links.md)